ntwalibas/unitary-proposal/README.md

 ### QUIL Python SDK sample

-The use of the SDK makes it easy to create quick prototype but resists scaling to larger programs.
+The use of the SDK makes it easy to create quick prototypes but resists scaling to larger programs.
 Moreover, since the hardware primitives are exposed, following the program's logic gets harder even for relatively simple programs.

 ```Python